jsc329/ammonitorwiki/04-species-library-list.md

 </kbd>

 > *Figure 4.2.
-Lists are extremely versitile, and are used in many
+Lists are extremely versatile, and are used in many
 > different examples throughout this book*.

 Notice at the bottom of this form that Bilbo’s List is record 1 of 6 (six lists come with the sample database).
-We can use the scroll arrows to view other lists, and click on the “sunny” button to create a new list and add new items to it.
+We can use the scroll arrows to view other lists, and click on the sun icon button to create a new list and add new items to it.

 # Chapter Summary

 In this chapter, you learned about the **species** and **library** tables.
-The species table allows species to be identified by ITIS number – useful if you plan on sharing your data in any way.
+The **species** table allows species to be identified by ITIS number – useful if you plan on sharing your data in any way.
 The **library** table allows the monitoring team to identify different signals issued by a species.
 These signals will be the subject of Chapter 15: Templates.

 You also learned about **lists** and **listItems**, tables that can be used for multiple purposes in an **AMMonitor** framework.
 We use lists